noisyoscillator/academic/archetypes/post/index.md

 share: true  # Show social sharing links?
 profile: true  # Show author profile?
 commentable: false  # Allow visitors to comment?
 Supported by the Page, Post, and Docs content types.

-## Enable a Markdown extension for diagrams by toggling the diagram
-##   option in your `config/_default/params.toml` file or
-##   by adding `diagram: true` to your page front matter.
-diagram: true
 ---